Assignment 2: Multi-Agent Interaction

 3 |

-- 2 points: A prediction is provided, but the analysis of the result is less detailed or incomplete.
+- 2 points: A prediction is provided and justified by past observations, but the analysis of the result is less detailed or incomplete.

-- 1 point: Prediction is made, but little to no reflection on the outcome.
+- 1 point: A prediction was made haphazardly, and there is little to no reflection on the causal mechanisms that led to the outcome.

 - 0 points: No prediction or reflection is provided.